erikcik/Ai-Image-Generation-Text/documentation.md

 **Model Loading Errors**
 - Verify model paths in config
 - Check available disk space on Google Drive

+**Xformers Installation Error**
+- Error message: "Unable to register cuFFT factory" or xformers related errors
+- Solutions:
+  1. Install xformers manually: `pip install xformers`
+  2. If that fails, try installing with CUDA version specific index:
+     ```bash
+     pip install -U xformers --index-url https://download.pytorch.org/whl/cu118
+     ```
+  3. If xformers cannot be installed, the model will still work but may use more memory

 ## Advanced Usage <a name="advanced-usage"></a>